webix-hub/docs/data/kanban/work_with_data.md

 ===================

 Kanban board is based on [DataStore](api/refs/datastore.md), non-hierarchical (inline) store.
 That's why it supports all the DataStore API, including methods, events and properties.

-In this article you'll find the list of main Kanban features inherited from DataStore.
-The specific Kanban API is described in the articles kanban/api_reference.md and kanban/events.md.
+In this chapter you'll find the description of main Kanban features inherited from DataStore that allow managing data.
+Specific Kanban API is listed in the articles kanban/api_reference.md and kanban/events.md.

 Getting the item object